-Impressive all year around, Fogg Dam Conservation Reserve is just a short drive from Darwin city.
+A birdwatchers paradise Fogg Dam Conservation Reserve is a wildlife and bird habitat just a short drive from Darwin city.
 Teaming with wildlife, this conservation park is home to birds, turtles, frogs, water pythons and crocodiles making it a nature lovers paradise.

 As the wetlands across the Top End recede, Fogg Dam becomes a birdwatchers delight.

 Fogg Dam is part of the Adelaide River catchment area and one of several connected catchments that make up the Top End wetlands.

 When flowing you will find many species of birds at the causeway edge including Australia’s only Stork, the Jabiru, Royal Spoonbills, Pied Heron, Great Egrets, Ibis, Kites and Magpie Geese fishing in the waterways.
 The ability to get close to the birds and other wildlife amazes me every time we visit.

 The dam was built in the 1956 to irrigate the Humpty Doo Rice Project.
 When the agricultural project failed the dam had already become a haven for wildlife, especially waterbirds.
 In 1959, Fogg Dam was declared a Bird Protection area.

 These wetlands have international significance because of their diversity of wildlife habitats, natural water systems and importance to Aboriginal people.

 The Limilngan-Wulna people of the Top End play an important role in the Dams management and have identified a number of sacred sites across these floodplains.

 A natural habitat for wildlife, reptiles, birds and plants